aflinchb/imdb/README.md

 This repository contains an extract of 100 movies and associated actors, producers, directors and genres from the IMDb public data available [here](https://www.imdb.com/interfaces/)

-The purpose of this repo is to demonstrate some NoSQL modeling and querying techniques and decisions when using CosmosDB as a data store.
+The purpose of this repo is to demonstrate some NoSQL modeling and querying techniques and decisions when using CosmosDB as a database.

 ```none